illumos/docs/docs/about/leadership.md

 # Leadership

-There are two levels of leadership in the illumos project: Members of the Developer Council, and the Advocates.
+There are two levels of leadership in the illumos project: Members of the Developer Council, and the Core Team.

 ## Developer Council

 The Developer Council is a committee drawn from well-known developers of illumos.
-The Council serves chiefly as a mediating body in the unlikely event that a contentious issue arises and a consensus cannot be reached amongst the Advocates.
+The Council serves chiefly as a mediating body in the unlikely event that a contentious issue arises and a consensus cannot be reached amongst the core team.

 | Member          | Organization           |
 | --------------- | ---------------------- |